xjrga/potatosql/README.md

      • generates ddl and dml code
      • can be used as a learning/teaching tool for anyone with interest in database design
      • allows me to build prototypes faster and less expensively
-     • is available as free software
+     • is free and open source software

 Requirements